dwyl/rag-elixir-doc/README.md

 We want to improve the search for the Elixir/Phoenix/Plug/LiveView documentation when using an LLM and experiment a `RAG` pipeline.

-All the tools used here are "free", meaning we will having everything running locally.
+All the tools used here are "free", meaning everything is running locally.

 ## What is `RAG`?